Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 - First, the validation logic tends to be duplicated.
 - Second, it’s hard to enforce calling the validation logic before the values are used.
-- It will become even more challenging in the future, when the codebase will be evolved by other engineers.
+- It will become even more challenging in the future,
+  When the codebase will be evolved by other engineers.

 ## What is Value Object Solution?

-Compare the following alternative design of the same object, this time leveraging value objects:
+Compare the following alternative design of the same object,
+This time leveraging value objects:

 ```cs
 class Person {